 November-December Site visit from judge.
 Date to be determined with Extension Agent

 Plant date through January 9, 2014 Observe, take pictures, keep records,have plot judged

 January 22 Submit record book to county office

 County Winners will be announced by the end of January.

 State Winners will be announced by the end of February.

 Guidelines - explains details of the project

-Contract - members sign and return this to the Extension office
+Contract - member signs and returns to 4-H office

 Cloverbud (ages 5-8) Record Book

 Junior (ages 9-13) Record Book